Sourabh250/entertainment-app/README.md

 ## Features

-- Browse a vast library of movies, TV shows, and music
+- Browse a vast library of movies, TV shows
 - Search for your favorite entertainment content
 - Create personalized bookmarks
-- Discover new releases and trending content
+- Discover trending and recommended content
-- Enjoy a smooth and intuitive user interface
+- Enjoy a smooth user interface

 ## Table of Contents